-Benefits to Digital Ethnography
+Benefits to using Online Ethnography

-Experienced researchers are well aware any intrusion into the subject’s natural setting can affect outcome.
+Experienced researchers are well aware any intrusion into the subject’s natural setting can affect the outcome.
 Ironic, then, that traditional ethnography requires the physical presence of a researcher and video crew.
-Online techniques minimize this presence, helping participants more accurately portray their daily activities and outlooks.
+Online ethnography techniques minimize this presence, helping participants more accurately portray their daily activities and outlooks.

 Participant willingness and budget, traditionally, are the two barriers to prolonged ethnographic research.
 Further, participants may begin altering their daily behavior if researchers are present for a sustained amount of time.
-Online techniques minimize presence, increasing the pool of respondents willing to participate and reducing the effect research has on their behavior and outlooks.
+Online ethnography techniques minimize presence, increasing the pool of respondents willing to participate and reducing the effect research has on their behavior and outlooks.